SiyungCho/seroflow/docs/transformations/sql.md

 # SQL Transformations Documentation

 This module implements a transformation class for executing SQL queries on DataFrames using the pandasql library.
-Each transformation class extends the base `Transformation` class and operates on DataFrames stored in the Pypeline context.
+Each transformation class extends the base `Transformation` class and operates on DataFrames stored in the `Pipeline` context.
 The available transformation is:

 - **SQLQuery**: Executes a SQL query against one or more DataFrames in the context and stores the result under a specified key.

 ## SQLQuery

-- **Purpose**: Runs a SQL query on DataFrames in the Pypeline context using pandasql’s `sqldf`.
+- **Purpose**: Runs a SQL query on DataFrames in the `Pipeline` context using pandasql’s `sqldf`.
 - **Parameters**:
   - `query` (str): The SQL query string.
 DataFrames may be referenced by their context keys.
   - `output_dataframe_name` (str): The context key under which to store the query result.